-Bulldogs reflect on baseball season - Port Arthur News
+Bulldogs reflect on baseball season led by team's strong bond - Port Arthur News

 “Sophomore third baseman Noah Kendrick started the last few games for us,” Spell said.
 “We had our eye on him all season.
 He had some really quality at-bats for us.
 He is a guy that came on.
 Dylan Bell is a freshman.
 He started the second game against Friendswood.
 He held them scoreless for two innings.
 He threw very well for us when he took the mound.”

-Starting pitcher Brady Corcoran’s development could be paramount to the Bulldog’s future success.
+Starting pitcher Brady Corcoran’s development could be paramount to the Bulldogs’ future success.
 The freshman threw in some big spots for Nederland.

 Spell said playing against a team the caliber of Friendswood could help the younger players learn what it takes to rise to that level of play.